Introductory videos for Muscat

 One-page version: PDF

-- A/I: The vast majority of A/I records need to be revised.
-Most prints in fact contain multiple works, so an A/I record must be edited into a collection record and individual entries are needed.
-A/I is already in the online catalog.
+- The vast majority of A/I and B/I records needs to be revised.
+Most prints in fact contain multiple works, so a record must be edited into a collection record and individual entries are needed.

-- B/I to 1550: The vast majority of B/I records up to the year 1550 need to be revised, including any individual entries that are already attached to the parent record.
-It is frequently the case that reprints (“following entries”) do not have individual entries, while the initial entries (i.e., the prints treated as the first edition in the book) do.
-These are already in the online catalog.
+- For B/I, note that it is frequently the case that reprints (“following entries”) do not have individual entries, while the initial entries (i.e., the prints treated as the first edition in the book) do.
+You are welcome to create individual entries for the reprints.

 Complete instructions: PDF